 After going uphill from Martin’s Hut you come out onto the scrub covered Longwood ridge.
 Marker poles along this boggy ridge are spaced well apart and would be hard to follow in low visibility.
 The track then descends to an abandoned quarry and joins up with a road that heads steeply uphill to the Bald Hill transmission tower.
 Keep on the road all the way to the top and don’t be put off by the locked gate nor deceived by a marker pole that appears to lead to a route off the road.
 There is water in small trickles on the right hand side of the road.
 There is also good cell phone reception at Bald Hill.

 The rest of the track continues to the Merrivale Rd end.
-There is room for about one tent here.
-Dense vegetation either side of the road makes camping in the area difficult.
-One option is to continue down the road until you reach another road coming in from the right.
+There are several options now for a place to sleep.
+One is camping: there is room for about one tent here but no water source.
+Dense vegetation either side of the road makes camping in the area difficult in general.
+However, you can continue down the road until you reach another road coming in from the right.
 A short distance down this there are flat patches on the margins of the road that will take a tent at a pinch – just before a substantial stream that crosses the road.
-An alternative is to push on another 5k to the main road between Otautau and Tuatapere and hitchhike to either of these settlements.
+A much better option is to arrange accommodation at Merrivale Hut, 5km downhill at the intersection of Merrivale Rd and the main road between Otautau and Tuatapere.
+Or you could hitchhike to either of these settlements.
 Tuatapere is about 26k to the west, Otautau 16k to the east.
 However, this will make for a very long day, and traffic may be very light if you reach the road during the evening.

 - Otautau Railway Hotel and Backpackers – 76-78 King St, Otautau, 03 225 8577.
 Backpackers, bar & restaurant.